Bluejays vs. Aztecs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Creighton vs San Diego State Betting Records & Stats

-- This year, the Aztecs have won three of five games when listed as at least +105 or worse on the moneyline.
+- The Aztecs have a mark of 3-1 in contests where oddsmakers give them odds of +115 or worse on the moneyline.

-- The moneyline set for this matchup implies San Diego State has a 48.8% chance of walking away with the win.
+- San Diego State has an implied victory probability of 46.5% according to the moneyline set for this matchup.

 Creighton vs. San Diego State Over/Under Stats